rackspace/runway/docs/source/cfngin/hooks.rst

   :noindex:

   Allow overwriting an existing parameter.
-  If this is set to ``False`` and the parameter already exists, an error will be raised.
+  If this is set to ``False`` and the parameter already exists, the parameter will not be updated and a warning will be logged.

 .. data:: policies
   :type: Optional[Union[List[Dict[str, Any]], str]]